 Mariners starter Smyly could miss 2 months with elbow strain

-In this March 6, 2017, file photo, Seattle Mariners starting pitcher Drew Smyly throws against the Texas Rangers during the first inning of a spring training baseball game in Peoria, Ariz.
-Smyly will begin the season on the disabled list and could be out up to two months because of a strained left elbow.
+Seattle Mariners starter Drew Smyly will begin the season on the disabled list and could be out for up to two months because of a strained elbow.
+Smyly likely will miss six to eight weeks with a flex strain in his left elbow, a big blow after the Mariners' roster seemed set for the start of the regular season.

 Add your comments below